ShadowoftheRedFox/CY-Tech-Truck-Project/README.md

 None yet

 ## Planning
 - 28/11/2023: Created the repository and basic files (README, Makefile, the gnuplot executable...)
-(Hugo)
+(Hugo).
-- 03/12/2023: Started the shell file and makefile, added data.csv to the repo (Git LFS) (Hugo)
+- 03/12/2023: Started the shell file and makefile, added data.csv to the repo (Git LFS) (Hugo).
 - 04/12/2023: Started the data gathering for -l, -s and -t. -l is working between 8 and 14s (Hugo, Bilel, Prince).
 Started the C file (Bilel).
+- 07/12/2023: Finished -l (Hugo), corrected data for -s (Hugo).
+Continued the C file for -s (Bilel, Hugo).
+Made gnuplot script for -s (Hugo).

 ## Add large CSV file to the repository